One of biggest problems with any sort of prospecting is the dead silence right after clients love what you've said or done.

 Red Bull has the highest market share of any energy drink in the world, with 6.302 billion cans sold in a year.
 However, it almost never got started.

-Before the launch, part owner, Dietrich Mateschitz hired a market research firm to test Red Bull's acceptance.
+Before the launch, one of the owners hired a market research firm to test Red Bull's acceptance.
 The result was a complete let down “People didn't believe the taste, the logo, the brand name.
 “I'd never before experienced such a disaster.”
-But Mateschitz believed the product would do well if he placed it in the right market.
+But the owner believed the product would do well if he placed it in the right market.

 Which is precisely what he did